-21 - 25 points Excellent
+Excellent

-15 - 20 points Close to excellent
+Close to excellent

-10 - 14 points Average
+Average

-5 - 9 points Below average
+Below average

-1 - 4 points Absolutely no Multimedia experience
+Absolutely no Multimedia experience

+No sound

 5.5 System Handling

 A Multimedia system could be very complex with lots of units, but the system should be easy to use and control.
 Full points will be awarded, if the complete system can be controlled by one control unit.
 2 points are deducted for each additional control unit or separate button if required.
 A control unit could be the source unit itself, but also remote control, power button, keyboard, game pad etc. It should be easy for the judge to operate the system during the judging process and leave no doubt or confusion on how to navigate menus, change volume etc. The handling should be made in a relaxed way from the judging position.